mitre/secure-coding-case-studies/STYLE_GUIDE.md

 ### _Exploit_

-- This section is used to describe the how the vulnerability was (or could have been) exploited and what the consequenses of the exploit were (or could have been).
+- This section is used to describe the how the vulnerability was (or could have been) exploited and what the consequences of the exploit were (or could have been).
-- List the relevant CAPEC identifier and name at the begining of the section.
+- List the relevant CAPEC identifier and name at the beginning of the section.
 - Typically one to three paragraphs in length, but complex exploits may take longer to explain and step the reader through.
 - When applicable, include example inputs that were used to drive the exploit and show how those inputs took advantage of the weakness in the code.
-Such code inputs should be highlighed in the same manner as example source code.
+Such code inputs should be highlighted in the same manner as example source code.

 > Example:
 >